mikiec84/generator-botlerplate/README.md

 You now have your own chatbot.
 Improve this code to make an even more amazing and custom bot!

+## Launch

 Don't forget to improve your config.js file, and to start using it, use this command:

-npm start: builds and runs the server,
+Run the server

+`npm start`

-npm run server: runs the server for development (with live reload)
+Run the server for development (with live reload)
+`npm run server`

-npm run build: builds all the sources from es6 to es5
+Build all the sources from es6 to es5
+`npm run build`

-npm run emulator: tests your bot on your terminal
+Test your bot locally in your terminal
+`npm run emulator`

 ## More